-Like with the implicit grant, because the authorization code grant originates from a public client (see OAuth2 client types), not even on the back channel does the client authenticate with the authorization server.
+Like with implicit grant, because the authorization code grant originates from a public client (see OAuth2 client types), not even on the back channel does the client authenticate with the authorization server.
 Any client in possession of the code can exchange it for tokens.
 Client authentication would involve submitting with the code and client ID a client secret, shared between the client and authorization server.
-But since anyone would be able to discover the secret of a public client, and it isn't easily changed after deployment, public client authentication is pointless.
+But since anyone would be able to discover the secret of a public client, and the secret isn't easily changed after deployment, public client authentication is pointless.
 Only a confidential client, code running on a server, authenticates using a secret.

 To convince ourselves that iOS is using the authorization code grant type, we can turn on diagnostics logging.
-Log entries show the scheme, the authorization code, and its exchange for tokens.
+Log entries show scheme, authorization code, and its exchange for tokens.
 Otherwise, we'd only know that implicit grant type wasn't used because the iOS app registration has oauth2AllowImplicitFlow turned off.

 Following each need for making MS Graph calls is the permissions required (actually permission type or grouping as it's the container for permissions).
 Application refers to Web API making service-to-service MS Graph calls with its own identity.
 Delegated that Web API makes service-to-service MS Graph calls on behalf of the signed-in user calling Web API.

 For Web API to request an access token for MS Graph, it submits to the token endpoint its client ID, a pre-established shared client secret, and the resource ID of MS Graph.
 Had we used delegated permissions, we'd have to use the on-behalf-of grant type.
-Before calling MS Graph, Web API would have to call the token endpoint to exchange the user provided access token for one supporting delegation as shown here.
+And before calling MS Graph, Web API would have to call the token endpoint to exchange the user provided access token for one supporting delegation as shown here.

-Signature validation must adhere to AAD's key rotation policy, stating that
+In addition, signature validation must adhere to AAD's key rotation policy, stating that

 At any time, Azure AD may sign an id_token [the OpenID Connect token or an access token] using any one of a certain set of public-private key pairs.
 Azure AD rotates the possible set of keys on a periodic basis, so your app should be written to handle those key changes automatically.
 A reasonable frequency to check for updates to the public keys used by Azure AD is every 24 hours.

 Within the metadata document, jwks_uri points to the location of the JSON Web Key Set, the public keys needed to verify the signature.
-Defined in the header's Key ID (kid) claim is key used.
+Defined in the header's Key ID (kid) claim is the key used.
 For the X509 key details, such as expiration date, we can paste the value of each x5c into an online decoder.

 To get going with ASP.NET Core token validation, this tutorial and this Github issue provide good starting points.
 Key to robust token validation is to acknowledge that the authorization server will rotate keys and that Web API must check for updated keys.
 Configuring the JwtBearer middleware with the metadata discovery URL, it auto-configures and supports key rotation as well.

-To understand how the JWT middleware supports key rotation, two pieces are essential: (1) the ConfigurationManager class and its GetConfigurationAsync method.
+To understand how JWT middleware supports key rotation, two pieces are essential: (1) the ConfigurationManager class and its GetConfigurationAsync method.
 The tutorial shows calling the method in Startup.cs to HTTP GET the metadata discovery URL and through it the jwks_uri URL.
-Web API then parses their JSON payloads and caches those inside ConfigurationManager for one day as per its default DefaultAutomaticRefreshInterval value, (2) the JwtBearerHandler class implementing the JwtBearer middleware calls GetConfigurationAsync on each token validation.
+Web API then parses their JSON payloads and caches those inside ConfigurationManager for one day as per the DefaultAutomaticRefreshInterval value, (2) the JwtBearerHandler class implementing the JwtBearer middleware calls GetConfigurationAsync on each token validation.
 When validation fails due to a missing key, the middleware asks ConfigurationManager to refresh its cache, subject to a default 30 seconds cache duration as per the DefaultRefreshInterval value.

-In other words, logic around DefaultAutomaticRefreshInterval covers regular key rotation with at least one day notice before use and never causes token validation to fail.
+In other words, logic around DefaultAutomaticRefreshInterval covers regular key rotations with at least one day notice before use and never causes token validation to fail.
 Logic around DefaultRefreshInterval covers emergency key rotation and does cause token validation to fail for up to 30 seconds.
 An acceptable period of downtime given that keys may have been compromised, potentially leaving the application open to a third-party.